playfulprogramming/playfulprogramming/content/crutchcorn/collections/accessibility-almanac/posts/accessibility/index.md

 The reason we're doing this is to link two seemingly unrelated HTML elements together, so that assistive technologies are able to provide this information to the user.

-How does this work?
-Let's answer that question by exploring the two different ways of linking elements together:

-- Implicit element association
-- Explicit element association

-Let's start with "implicit element association" and go from there.

-## Implicit Element Association

 Let's say that you have an HTML login form like so:

 ```html